knalli/angular-vertxbus/README.md

 recommends the [requirement of its own polyfill](https://babeljs.io/docs/usage/polyfill/).
 Either you use the explained way using npm modules and/or browserify, or you can use the alternative artifact variant `dist/angular-vertxbus.withpolyfill.js`.

-### AngularJS
+### AngularJS 1.x

-This library is being developed against *AngularJS 1.4*, and additional tests are performed against *AngularJS 1.2* and *AngularJS 1.3*.
+This library performs integration tests for *AngularJS 1.2 - 1.6*!

 ### Vert.x